Why Study Classical Civilisation?

-The study of ancient civilisations opens a window to a world thousands of years old and yet completely relevant to our lives today.
-Classical Civilisation gives you an opportunity to discover the foundations of western civilisation and all its disciplines.
-Our political and legal systems are modelled on those of Ancient Greece and Rome.
-Western Theatre was born in Athens in the 5th Century BC, and Roman emperors and politicians were aware of the power of public image and PR.
-If you are interested in the nature of people and what motivates their actions, look no further than the epic tales of the heroes of Ancient Greece and the scandals of Rome.
+If you would like to know why Oedipus married his mother, why Cronos ate all his children and how one woman caused an entire war then Classical Civilisation is for you.
+You will discover a world thousands of years old and yet completely relevant to our lives today.
+Classical Civilisation is not just a subject - it’s the foundation of western civilisation and all its disciplines.
+If you are interested in the nature of people and what motivates their actions, look no further than the great thinkers of Ancient Greece and the scandals of Rome.

 Course Specifics / Entry Requirements

 |Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

 |Classical Civilisation||4||GCSE English at grade 5 or above.
 A Humanities GCSE subject at grade 4 or above.||Interest in Literature and Mythology.
 Prepared to read outside lessons.||Optional trip to British Museum - £30|